Hammett equation: Rho value

 With knowledge of substituent constants it is now possible to obtain reaction constants for a wide range of organic reactions.
 The archetypal reaction is the alkaline hydrolysis of ethyl benzoate (R=R'=H) in a water/ethanol mixture at 30 °C. Measurement of the reaction rate k0 combined with that of many substituted ethyl benzoates ultimately result in a reaction constant of +2.498.

 Reaction constants are known for many other reactions and equilibria.
-Here is a selection of those provided by Hammett himself (with their values in parenthesis):
+Here is a selection of those provided by Hammett himself (with their values in parentheses):